Friendly URL for this page: http://www.mass.gov/dph/integration

 Integration Intent Form

-Please use the Integration Intent Form to communicate with MDPH the proposed integrated delivery of any two or more of the following outpatient services: primary care, substance abuse services, and/or mental health care services.
+Please use the Integration Intent Form to communicate to DPH the proposed integrated delivery of any two or more of the following outpatient services: primary care, substance abuse services, and/or mental health care services.
 An integration proposal may include both continuation of currently integrated care or the addition of new services.

 Frequently Asked Questions